 Let’s review the 7 selection criteria for the best possible warehouse location.

 Rent Rates & Taxes

 Cost will remain a key criterion when selecting the right location of a warehouse, but it must not be the only one.
 Hidden costs could offset any savings on cheap rental rates and therefore must be considered.

 The rental rate of a warehouse in the US is normally based on square feet (SF) per year or month depending on the landlord.
 Average prices in the US can range from as low as $2.56 SF/Year and as high as $16.50 SF/Year.
-See table below for top 6 low & high cost markets.
+See the table below for the top 6 low & high-cost markets.

 Workforce Availability, Labor Skills & Costs

 Workforce availability, skills, and labor costs are directly associated with local demographics.
 Not every geographical location offers a workforce with the right skills at the right price.
 Pay attention to the local demographics of the state/city being considered.

 When evaluating workforce availability, consider supply and demand: Low workforce availability and high demand will drive salaries up (meaning operating cost will be higher).
 The opposite is also true.
 High levels of workforce availability and low demand will drive salaries down.

 Besides workforce availability and costs, skills are also critical.
 A workforce skill gap will result in a low quality of customer service and a reduction in both competitiveness and productivity.

 The following chart demonstrates the impact of a qualified/trained workforce in the logistics industry.

 So, when choosing a warehouse location, research the demographics and focus on educational attainment, population characteristics & income levels.
 A quick Google search for “[city or state] demographics” should pull up the needed information.
 City and state government websites are also likely to provide this information.